All about discount

 Now, let’s flip it.
 Say you’re dreaming of having $50,000 in five years.
 How much cash would you need to put away right now to hit that goal?
 And how to measure if your investment is really worth your time and money?
 That’s where the discount rate comes into play!

+If you’re exploring different discount types, it’s good to understand how a functional discount differs from the standard discount rates used in financial calculations.
 Stick around to find out what a discount rate is and how it can help you crash your financial goals.

 An Overview of Discount Rate